zscott/MultiBitExchange/README.md

 ## What is it?

-MultiBit Exchange is a platform that consists of a REST API front-end and trading engine back-end that can be leveraged to manage markets, orders, accounts, and trades.
+MultiBit Exchange is a platform that consists of a REST API front-end and trading engine back-end that can be leveraged to manage exchanges, securities, accounts, orders, and trades.
 It also aims to be very well tested and clean making it easy to extend to support additional order types and matching algorithms.

 ## What can I do with it?

 There is an endless variety of types of exchanges that can be created using MultiBit Exchange.
 Here are a few ideas:
-* An exchange company such as Mt.Gox for trading USD for BTC
+* An exchange company such as Mt.Gox for trading various fiat currencies for BTC
-* An exchange centered around BTC with multiple markets for exchanging BTC for cell phone minutes, gift cards, gold, etc.
+* An exchange centered around BTC with multiple securities for exchanging BTC for cell phone minutes, gift cards, gold, etc.
 * A precious medal exchange: gold, silver, platinum, etc.
 * A traditional currency exchange
 * A test platform for experimenting with HFT algorithms, experimental order types, algorithmic trading, etc.